[1] 1

 programmers prefer not to use loops, but instead use functions such as

-.
-However, for this you will need to know functions.
+However, for this you will need to know how to write functions.

 Functions